MADE is a paid partnership with Little Lake County.

 My goal is to provide quality childcare in a loving home environment.
 I understand that people might choose a childcare center for security reasons or what have you.
 I think a lot of home daycare’s get overlooked because they feel like at a home daycare their kid will sit in front of a TV all day eating Cheetos and they are not.
 They are getting stimulated they are having the experiences they should be having at an early childhood age.
 We do a play curriculum, but every play experience is a learning experience.
 Everything is based on your child’s needs and where their developmental level is.
 Parents also need to know that when their child is being watched by a licensed in-home childcare provider they are being modified by the state, they are checked, they have rules and regulations just like a center would.

 What is your favorite part of the job?

 My favorite part about home daycare is siblings.
 If you took them to a center your children would most likely not be in the same class.
 If you took them to a home daycare it is all integrated groups.
 So all the kids of all ages are integrated.
-I also enjoy the spontaneity everyday brings.
-You just never know how everyday is going to go.
-Everyday is different regardless of which kids are here and everyday brings it’s own little surprises.
+I also enjoy the spontaneity every day brings.
+You just never know how every day is going to go.
+Every day is different regardless of which kids are here and every day brings its own little surprises.
 It’s so exciting with new parents with all the new things that kids learn.
 I like to help and offer parenting advice.
-Sometimes a new mom comes in and they baby is fussy or colicky but she’s never had that experience before.
-I like to be able to offer some advice, suggestions or help.
+Sometimes a new mom comes in and the baby is fussy or colicky but she’s never had that experience before.
+I like to be able to offer some advice, suggestions, or help.
 I’m really great at sleep training.
 I don’t do it by letting them cry it out.
 I teach them to fall asleep on their own by rocking them and getting them on a regular sleep schedule.
 I am also awesome at potty training.
 We do a boot camp where we train several kids of the same age together.
 It works so much better because they encourage each other.

 What is the most challenging part of your job?